nathnim/track_and_count/README.md

 ![Gif example](https://github.com/maxmarkov/track_and_count/blob/master/example/tracker_example.gif)

 The SORT tracker is written with numpy which creates problems in inference on GPU.
 In this case one can run the tracker on CPU only.
-A nice alternative to the SORT tracker is a [Deep SORT](https://arxiv.org/pdf/1703.07402.pdf)
+A nice alternative to the SORT tracker is a [Deep SORT](https://arxiv.org/pdf/1703.07402.pdf).
 **The Deep SORT** extends the SORT tracker adding a deep association metric to build an appearance model in addition to the motion model.
-According to the authors, this extension enables to track objects through longer periods of occlusions, effectively reducing the number of identitys witches.
+According to the authors, this extension enables to track objects through longer periods of occlusions, effectively reducing the number of identity switches.
 Here I do not aim to implement this tracker into the inference script since such [implementations already exist](https://github.com/mikel-brostrom/Yolov5_DeepSort_Pytorch).
 But we use this implementation to see how it works for our problem (currently in progress).